rundeck/rundeck/docs/en/administration/12-gui-customization.md

 `rundeck.gui.login.welcomeHtml`             HTML displayed in the login form
                                             pages.
 The HTML will be sanitized
                                             before display.
+(Default: blank) `rundeck.gui.login.footerMessageHtml`       HTML displayed in the login form pages (below the login form).
+The HTML will be sanitized before display.
 (Default: blank)

 `rundeck.gui.errorpage.hidestacktrace`      Hide Java stacktraces from the end   true/false
                                             user when an error occurs.